 Numerous studies have shown neurofeedback to be effective in changing the frequencies of interest.
 But does the system we use detect brain signals and deliver feedback well enough to achieve learning?
 Doniger and Kaddan (2019) tested its ability to improve attention in people with ADHD to show that the participants were able to significantly improve their overall performance, attention and hyperactivity compared to a control group.

 Convenient and Portable

-One benefit of the Myndlift system is that there is only one ‘wet’ sensor to apply.
+One benefit of the remote system is that there is only one ‘wet’ sensor to apply.
 Most neurofeedback systems require sticky paste be applied to 3-5 sensors attached to the scalp and ears to conduct the signal.
-The Myndlift system is therefore quicker to set up and with less mess to contend with.

 The headset connects wirelessly to a smartphone or tablet.
 This makes setting up and running a session clean and simple.
 The single sensor attaches to the scalp with paste and plugs directly into the headband so the wire is virtually unnoticeable once connected.
 If you need to move to another room in the middle of a neurofeedback session, just pick your mobile device up and go.

 The app walks the user through each step of the process of placing the headband and sensors into the appropriate locations.
 It also provides troubleshooting instructions when it detects that the signal quality needs improvement.
 The instructions are easy to follow and videos are given to demonstrate the various steps.

 Brain Maps and Assessments